yadav-shristi/Content-Moderation-System/README.md

 2. Multilingual support
 3. Real-time streaming using WebSockets
 4. Cloud deployment with database integration
-5. Admin role-based access system

 Conclusion:
-This project demonstrates how machine learning and NLP can be used to build scalable and real-time content moderation systems, similar to those used by modern digital platforms.
+This project demonstrates how machine learning and NLP can be used to build scalable and real-time content moderation systems, similar to those used by platforms.

 Note: